AdobeDocs/experience-manager-cloud-service.en/help/forms/forms-experience-cloud-setup-automation.md

 # Enable Adobe Analytics for an Adaptive Form using Experience Cloud Setup Automation {#integrate-adobe-analytics-to-aem-forms-with-experience-cloud-setup-automation}

-Experience Cloud Setup Automation helps to connect Adobe Analytics to an Adaptive Form, Adobe Analytics aids in tracking and analyzing user interaction with Adaptive Forms, offering insights into visitor interactions and engagement.
+Experience Cloud Setup Automation helps to connect Adobe Analytics to Adaptive Forms which aids in tracking and analyzing user interaction with your forms and offering insights into visitor interactions and engagement.
 Experience Cloud Setup Automation also helps monitoring form performance which involves assessing metrics like completion times and drop-off points.
 This analysis helps optimize forms for better user experience while distinguishing user behavior based on login status, for example, anonymous users, to identify general trends and patterns.

 ## Advantages of integrating Adobe Analytics with Adaptive Forms {#advantages-of-integrating-adobe-analytics-with-aem-forms}

 * **Insights into end-user behavior**: Adobe Analytics helps to get insights about end-user behavior,  reveals user actions, drop-offs, and completion rates, enabling a deeper understanding of how individuals engage with forms.
 * **Enabling non-technical business users to gain insights**: Adobe Analytics through its easy to use interface empowers even non-technical users to access and interpret form usage data, fostering data-driven decisions for enhancing enrollment experiences.
-* **Optimizing data capture experience based on usage**: Organizations can identify pain points in data capture, leading to targeted improvements that enhance form usability and increase successful submissions.
+* **Optimizing data capture experience based on usage**: Organizations easily identify pain points in data capture, leading to targeted improvements that enhance form usability and increase successful submissions.

 ## Scope of Adaptive Forms usage metrics {#scope-of-adaptive-forms-usage-metrics}

 Adobe Analytics offers a comprehensive array of Adaptive Forms performance metrics designed to provide valuable insights into form usage.
-These metrics encompass:
+These metrics are:

 * **Form renditions, Form submissions, Validation errors, and Unique visitors**, allowing you to assess the usage and effectiveness of your forms.